-The 2018 building and site bonds #1 fund of the District includes the capital project activities which is funded in part by the local millage.
-For the expenditures recorded within the 2018 building and site bonds #1 fund, the District has complied with the applicable provisions of Section 1212 (1) of the Revised School Code for the current year.
+The Series #1 2018 building and site bonds fund of the District includes the capital project activities which are funded in part by the local millage.
+For the expenditures recorded within the Series #1 2018 building and site bonds fund, the District has complied with the applicable provisions of Section 1212 (1) of the Revised School Code for the current year.